lespicker/jekyll-bootstrap/_posts/2018-01-10-tripod-review.md

 {% img /images/bli/2018/01/IMG_2141.jpg %}

-The FLM weighs in at about 4 pounds and at a folded length of about 21" (with ballhead).
+The FLM weighs in at about 4 pounds and at a folded length of about 21" (with ball head).
 The legs fold tightly for easy backpacking.
 The tripod comes with a sturdy carry bag with strap and rubber leg tips, but interchangeable metal spikes are also available as an option.

 Setup is extremely easy, with solid, ratcheting leg stops that prevent the legs from backing up as you set up.
 The SRB 40 manual clamp that came with the test tripod was also precision engineered.

 The FLM has a nifty built-in feature that some photographers may find useful.
 There is a knob on the tripod head that, when engaged, allows for precise 15-degree click-stops as you rotate the head.
 That could be useful in certain single-row pano situations.
 However, please note that, while potentially useful, this feature does not take into account the nodal point of the lens you are using.
 Still, with the continuing advances in stitching software, this feature would be good for a quick 3-shot or perhaps even a 5-shot stitched image.

+Another feature sure to please travelers is that the FLM allows you to fold down the tripod with the ball head inside the legs, creating a rather small footprint.

+Finally, the FLM comes with an unprecendented 10-year warranty.

 ## The Minuses

 Unfortunately, the minuses for me outweighed the pluses.
 There is a noticeable difference between solid engineering and design/function.
 I never base my reviews on engineering alone.
 Whether a piece of equipment works for me in the field is the deciding factor.
+But, again, your style of shooting may be different enough from mine that the FLM would be a perfect choice.

 **Height**.
 First, as you can see in these iPhone images, the tripod is short... as in unworkably short for a pro or advanced amateur that is over five-and-a-half feet tall.
 At 47" without the center column (55" with it fully extended), I had to bend over uncomfortably while using my Nikon D850.
 With my Fuji GFX the articulating eyepiece saved me some backache, but I still had to bend to use the FLM.
 I prefer not to use the center column because all such columns introduce camera shake, but if you find you like to use one, then the FLM CP-26 may work well for you.
 In contrast, the MeFoto sits higher, as you can see below.
-BTW, the monster tripod you see sheltering the travel babies is my go-to Gitzo 3541 with a Really Right Stuff BH-55 ballhead.
+BTW, the monster tripod you see sheltering the travel babies is my go-to Gitzo 3541 with a Really Right Stuff BH-55 ball head.
 Some difference, eh?
 That is why I prefer my Gitzo over any travel tripod.
 Like I said earlier, travel tripods are compromises.

 {% img /images/bli/2018/01/IMG_2121.jpg %}